Frank Joseph Dewane: Early life and education

-Frank Dewane was born on March 9, 1950, in Green Bay, Wisconsin, the third of the four children of Ben and Eleanor Dewane, Irish Catholics who owned and operated a dairy farm.
-He attended Denmark High School in Denmark, Wisconsin, where he played lineman on the football team, and worked at an appliance factory during his summer vacations to pay for college.
+Frank Dewane was born on March 9, 1950, in Green Bay, Wisconsin.
+He is the third of the four children of Ben and Eleanor Dewane, who owned and operated a dairy farm.
+Frank Dewane attended Denmark High School in Denmark, Wisconsin, where he played lineman on the football team.
+During his summer vacations, he worked at an appliance factory to pay for college.

 Dewane studied at the University of Wisconsin–Oshkosh in Oshkosh, Wisconsin, from 1968 to 1972, obtaining a bachelor's degree.
 He then attended American University in Washington, D.C., from 1973 to 1975, earning a Master of International Administration degree.
-Dewane worked for the National Broadcasting Company (NBC) in Moscow and then for a subsidiary of PepsiCo in New York City.
+After his graduation 1975 from American University, Dewane worked for the National Broadcasting Company (NBC) in Moscow in what was then the Soviet Union.
+He later worked for a subsidiary of PepsiCo in New York City.

 Dewane studied philosophy at the University of Notre Dame in Notre Dame, Indiana, from 1983 to 1984, then traveled to Rome in 1984 to attend the Pontifical North American College.
 He studied theology at the Pontifical Gregorian University and canon law at the Pontifical University of Saint Thomas Aquinas, both in Rome.

 Priestly ministry

-Dewane was ordained to the priesthood for the Diocese of Green Bay by Cardinal Adam Maida on July 16, 1988.
-Dewane then served as assistant pastor at Ss.
+Dewane was ordained to the priesthood at Saint Francis Xavier Cathedral in Green Bay for the Diocese of Green Bay by Cardinal Adam Maida on July 16, 1988.After his 1988 ordination, the diocese assigned Dewane as assistant pastor at Ss.
 Peter and Paul Parish in Green Bay, Wisconsin, until 1991.
 He worked for the diocesan tribunal as well.

-In 1991, Dewane was named by the Vatican to its Permanent Observer Mission to the United Nations in New York City.
-Dewane entered the service of the Roman Curia upon becoming an official of the Pontifical Council Cor Unum in 1995.
+In 1991, the Vatican named Dewane to its Permanent Observer Mission to the United Nations in New York City.
+Dewane went to Rome in 1995 to become an official of the Pontifical Council Cor Unum.
 From 2001 to 2006, Dewane served as undersecretary of the Pontifical Council for Justice and Peace in Rome.
 During his tenure as undersecretary, he acted as a Vatican diplomat to numerous international conferences and other events.

 Coadjutor Bishop and Bishop of Venice in Florida

-On April 25, 2006, Dewane was appointed as coadjutor bishop of the Diocese of Venice by Pope Benedict XVI.
-He was consecrated on July 25, 3006. by Bishop John Nevins, with Archbishop John Favalora and Diarmuid Martin serving as co-consecrators, in Epiphany Cathedral.
+On April 25, 2006, Dewane was appointed as coadjutor bishop of Venice by Pope Benedict XVI to assist Bishop John Nevins.
+Dewayne was consecrated on July 25, 2006. by Nevins, with Archbishops John Favalora and Diarmuid Martin serving as co-consecrators, at Epiphany Cathedral in Venice.
 He took as his episcopal motto: "Iustitia Pax Gaudium", meaning, "Justice, Peace, and Joy" (Romans 14:17).
-Dewane succeeded Nevins as the second bishop of Venice on January 19, 2007.